Ready to come Clean?What if you could enhance your life and the lives of your clients just by asking more beautifully crafted questions?

-Clean Language Institute is a global leader in training and facilitation of Clean Lanuguage methodologies since 2008.
+Clean Language Institute is a global leader in training and facilitation of Clean Language methodologies since 2008.
 We have programs in the US, Germany, Japan, Canada and more.

 We love Clean and what it can do for you!!

-Facilitation is an act of assisting or making easier the progress or improvement of something.
-It is a ‘content neutral” way of working with others and assist an individual or group to think deeply about their assumptions, beliefs, values and systemic processes and context (Kraner:2007:xv)
+First, let’s look at the nature of facilitation.
+Facilitation either assists or makes easier the progress or improvement of something.
+As a ‘content neutral’ way of working with others, it enables a person or group to think deeply about their assumptions, beliefs, values, systemic processes, and context.

-Coaching is designed to train, instruct or hold accountability, most often with a focus on the present and/or future.
-Q: What is Coaching?
+Coaching is designed to train or instruct, most often focusing on the present and/or future.

-Therapy is usually applied in a diagnostic manner and intended to treat, relieve or heal a disorder, most often with a focus on how one was affected by the past.
-Q: What is Therapy?
+Therapy is used in a diagnostic manner to treat, relieve, or heal a disorder, most often focusing on how one was affected by the past.

-Clean Facilitation uses clean questions to bring attention to the resources and skills that your client or group express towards an end that is by their design, or what we call in Symbolic Modeling, a desired outcome.
-Clean Facilitation is not designed as a change methodology, but a way of helping your clients create the most generative conditions for change to occur.
+Clean Facilitation uses clean questions to focus on the resources that your client or group brings towards their desired outcome.
+Clean Facilitation is not a method of changing things, but a way of helping your clients create supportive conditions for change to occur.

-The lovely thing about Clean Facilitation is it is a neutral methodology that blends well for coaching, therapeutic, and management frames.
-It is at its essence a stance of open, neutral curiosity with the added benefit helping the coach/therapist keep their assumptions, presuppositions and suggestions to themselves.
-Not through good intentions alone, but through the skillful use of Clean Questions and a modeling methodology devised over a 25 year period.
+This neutral methodology blends well with coaching, therapeutic, and management frames.
+At its essence, its stance of open, neutral curiosity has the added benefit of helping the coach/therapist keep their assumptions, presuppositions, and suggestions to themselves–not through good intentions alone, but through the skillful use of Clean Questions and a modeling methodology devised over a 25 year period.

 “You never change things by fighting the existing reality.